HolyBlackCat/cpp-tutorials/language/02_basic/02_comments.md

 Note that this example is a bit excessive.
 Don't explain the things that are obvious.
 Only explain things that might otherwise confuse your future self or others.

-It's customary to put a comment on the line *before* the thing it's explaining (or on the same line after it).
+It's customary to put a comment on the line *before* the thing that it's explaining (or on the same line after it), not on the line *after* it.

-There's also another style of comments: `/* ... */`.
+There is also another style of comments: `/* ... */`.
 Those end not at the end of the line, but at the matching `*/`, and may or may not span multiple lines.
 For example:
 ```cpp
 #include <iostream>